 Camden Lock Pl, Camden Town, London NW1 8AF www.camdenmarket.com

-Instead of being stuck with one topping, Christopher’s in Covent Garden gives you the option to build your own breakfast.
-Each table comes with a pencil, tick sheet and you can choose from a whole list of toppings.
-You’re in control!
+Instead of being stuck with one topping, Christopher’s gives you the option to build your own pancakes.
+As part of their weekend brunch menu, each table comes with a pencil, a tick sheet and lots of choices for you to make your own creation.
+Set right in the heart of Covent Garden.

 Covent Garden, 18 Wellington St, London WC2E 7DD www.christophersgrill.com